tr0ublee/METU-Course-Capacity-Check/README.md

   9- Hit the enter button and wait.
 The code will beep when capacity is available.
       <br></br>

   <b>NOTE: There is no error checking on inputs.
-You may enter an invalid course code and may end up waiting forever </b>
+If you dont see course information after the Cycle # text, then you probably had entered an invalid/wrong course number</b>